AlexNabokikh/nix-config/README.md

 1. Add a NixOS module under `modules/nixos/desktop/`
 2. Add a Home Manager desktop module under `modules/home-manager/desktop/<wm>/`
-3. Reuse `modules/stacks/compositor-base.nix` where appropriate
+3. Reuse `nixos.desktopCompositorCommon` and `homeManager.desktopCompositorCommon` where appropriate
 4. Add a new stack under `modules/stacks/`
 5. Import that stack from a host